 If you are on a homestay program (Florence, Strasbourg, Madrid, Santiago), some meals will be covered by your program fee.
 You will need to pay for additional meals from your personal funds.
-If you are not in a homestay, you will need to pay for all your meals out of your own funds.
+If you are not in a homestay, you will need to pay for all your meals out of your own funds, except for the El Faro Residence Hall in Madrid which is fully catered.
 Note: You are responsible for your own housing and meals during the semester break.

 Expect to spend at least as much for textbooks overseas as you would on campus, approximately $670 for a semester.
 Textbook information will be available during orientation abroad.
-Most textbooks are purchased from local book shops, however, some are available through SU Abroad centers.
-Students purchasing textbooks through their center must pay with a credit card.
+Most textbooks are purchased from local book shops, however, some are available through Syracuse Abroad centers.
+Students purchasing textbooks through their center will be charged through their Bursar account.
 At the end of the semester, some centers buy textbooks back for courses that will use the books again the following semester.

 Like most participants, you will probably want to travel on weekends and during vacation periods.
 Some excursions are included in your course fees and program fee; however, independent travel expenses are not included.
 During weekends and breaks, you will be responsible for your travel, accommodation, and meals.
 Wait until you arrive to plan your personal travel so you can schedule trips around your academic schedule and commitments.